Exploring Non--commutativity as a Perturbation in the Schwarzschild Black Hole: Quasinormal Modes, Scattering, and Shadows: Introduction

-Non--commutative spacetime has been a subject of interest for researchers in gravity theories \cite{nicolini2009noncommutative,ciric2018noncommutative,wei2015shadow,chamseddine2023noncommutativity}.
-One significant application of such geometry is certainly in the context of black holes.This spacetime is described by the relation $\left[x^\mu,x^\nu \right]=i \Theta^{\mu \nu}$, where $x^\mu$ represents the operators for spacetime coordinates and $\Theta^{\mu \nu}$ denotes an anti--symmetric constant tensor.
-Several methods have been developed to incorporate non--commutativity into gravity theories \cite{seiberg1999string,smailagic2003feynman,smailagic2003uv,frob2023noncommutative,nicolini2006noncommutative,modesto2010charged,lopez2006towards,mann2011cosmological,kanazawa2019noncommutative,das2011aharonov}.
-In the literature, there exists a formalism which involves the use of the non--commutative gauge de Sitter (dS) group, SO(4,1), in conjunction with the Poincarè group, ISO(3,1), regarding the Seiberg--Witten (SW) map approach\cite{zet2003desitter,chamseddine2001deforming,araujo2023thermodynamics}.
-With it, Chaichian et al. \cite{chaichian2008corrections} derived a deformed metric for the Schwarzschild black hole.
-On the other hand, Nicolini et al.\cite{nicolini2006noncommutative} found that the non--commutative effects can be considered solely as consequence of the matter source term without altering the Einstein tensor part of the field equation.
-Consequently, they can be implemented by replacing the mass density of the point--like function on the right side of the Einstein equation with a Gaussian smeared matter distribution \cite{nicolini2006noncommutative}.
-This aspect takes the form $ {\rho _\Theta } = M{(4\pi \Theta )^{ - \frac{3}{2}}}e^{- \frac{{{r^2}}}{{4\Theta }}} $, or alternatively, a Lorentzian distribution\cite{nozari2008hawking} with $ {\rho _\Theta } = M\sqrt \Theta {\pi ^{ - \frac{3}{2}}}{({r^2} + \pi \Theta )^{ - 2}} $, where $M$ is the total mass distribution \cite{ghosh2021noncommutative,anacleto2021noncommutative,mehdipour2010hawking,rahaman2015wormhole,arraut2009noncommutative}.
-In Ref. \cite{ghosh2023quasi} the authors introduced a general method for finding scalar QNMs of non--separable black hole spacetime which is close to the Kerr background.
-Recently, Ref. \cite{heidari2023gravitational} introduced a deformed mass derived from the deformed metric proposed by Chaichian et al. \cite{chaichian2008corrections}.\\ The study of gravitational waves and their spectra over the last years has attracted lots of attentions \cite{bombacigno2023landau,aa2023analysis,boudet2022quasinormal,hassanabadi2023gravitational,amarilo2023gravitational,lambiase2023investigating,yang2023probing}, particularly, with the advancements in gravitational wave detectors such as VIRGO and LIGO.
-These ones have provided valuable insights into black hole physics \cite{abbott2016gw150914,abramovici1992ligo,grishchuk2001gravitational,vagnozzi2022horizon,pantig2023testing}.
 One aspect of this research involves investigating the quasinormal modes (QNMs), which are complex oscillation frequencies that arise in the response of black holes to initial perturbations.
 These frequencies can be obtained under specific boundary conditions \cite{berti2009quasinormal,konoplya2011quasinormal}.
-Various studies have explored the scattering and QNMs in non--commutative spacetime by considering deformed mass density instead of deformed spacetime with a non--commutative (NC) parameter \cite{campos2022quasinormal,panotopoulos2020quasinormal,ciric2018noncommutative,liang2018quasinormal,banerjee2008noncommutative,anacleto2020absorption}.
+Various studies have explored the scattering and QNMs in non--commutative spacetime by considering deformed mass density instead of deformed spacetime with a non--commutative (NC) parameter \cite{campos2022quasinormal,panotopoulos2020quasinormal,ciric2018noncommutative,banerjee2008noncommutative,anacleto2020absorption}.
 However, the calculation of quasinormal modes based on a deformed metric has not been extensively addressed in the literature.
-In this research, our aim is to investigate the scattering process of a Schwarzschild black hole in a non--commutative spacetime \cite{chaichian2008corrections}.
-To achieve this, we employ the WKB method \cite{iyer1987black, konoplya2003quasinormal, schutz1985black, gogoi2023quasinormal,moreira2023quasinormal, zhidenko2003quasi} to determine the quasinormal frequencies of massless scalar perturbations.
+In this research, we aim to investigate the scattering process of a Schwarzschild black hole in a non--commutative spacetime.
+To achieve this, we employ the WKB method \cite{iyer1987black, konoplya2003quasinormal, schutz1985black} to determine the quasinormal frequencies of massless scalar perturbations.
 Additionally, we calculate the greybody factor for the scalar field and examine the impact of non--commutativity on the absorption cross section.